 - The Irkens, announced frequently by Invader Zim.

-- Cybertronians in the Transformers franchise are almost always described as superior to humans when the two species are compared (mostly by Decepticons, who tend to refer to us as "insects").
+- Cybertronians in the Transformers franchise are almost always described as superior, at least pysially and technologically, to humans when the two species are compared (mostly by Decepticons, who tend to refer to us as "insects").
 They are a species of Mechanical Life Form that all have the ability to change their form into almost anything of their choice, have far superior weaponry and travel capabilities and can individually live for thousands or even millions of years, so they probably wouldn't be wrong in thinking along those lines.